 Serving in the military brings many challenges, and a lot of those have tax implications.
 From frequent moves, to deployments, to earning various types of income, your tax situation isn’t easy to navigate.
 Fortunately, the tax laws include some exceptional cases for military service members.
 Here are 4 tax tips that will allow you to take full advantage of your benefits.

-1) Choose your State of Legal Residence wisely
+1. Choose your State of Legal Residence carefully

 Your home of record – also known as your State of Legal Residence (SLR) – determines where you will pay your state income tax, so use this option to your benefit.
 You aren’t required to pay income tax in the state where you are stationed, unless you are earning civilian pay from that state.
 Only your SLR can tax your military pay.
 Choosing a state with low to no income tax means significant savings for you.